-If the placement is acceptable to all parties involved, confirmation of this is communicated and shared by the Director of Field Education with the designated Field Coordinator, either through email or completion of the Interview Confirmation Form, which may be emailed to the Director of Field Education.
-Once placement is secured, the student will follow up with the field instructor no later than late June to discuss pre-internship requirements (i.e., live scans, TB tests, etc.).
+If the placement is acceptable to all parties involved, confirmation of this is communicated and shared by the Director of Field Education of designated Field Coordinator either through email or completion of the Interview Confirmation Form.
+Once placement is secured, the student will follow up with the field instructor in late June to discuss pre-internship requirements, (i.e., live scans, TB tests, etc.)